-An account by his wife and publisher, Cynthia Downes, posted on July 23rd, 2018
+An account by his wife and publisher, Cynthia Downes, first posted on July 23rd, 2018

-The BSM Brass, directed by Frank Downes, premiered the work in the Recital Hall of the Birmingham Shool of Music on March 3rd 1978.
+The BSM Brass, directed by Frank Downes, premiered the Sonata in the Recital Hall of the Birmingham School of Music on March 3rd 1978.

 Ludlow Town Hall -